SEO & Web Development

 SEO[ZERO-WIDTH-SPACE]tips ← Looks like "SEO tips" but isn't!

-This won't match searches for "SEO tips" because there's an invisible character breaking the phrase.
-Google sees two separate terms, not a phrase.
+This won't match searches for "SEO tips" because an invisible character is splitting the phrase.
+Google sees two unrelated terms instead of a two-word phrase.

 How to detect:

-1. Copy suspicious text into a Unicode analyzer or hex editor
+1. Paste the suspicious text into a Unicode analyzer or hex editor

 2. Look for character codes like U+200B, U+200C, U+200D, U+FEFF

-3. Use our text analysis tools to visualize hidden characters
+3. Use our text analysis tools to make hidden characters visible

 How it hurts SEO:

-• Prevents exact keyword phrase matching in searches
+• Blocks exact keyword phrase matching in search

-• Can cause duplicate content issues (same text, different invisible characters)
+• Creates duplicate content problems (same visible text, different invisible characters underneath)

-The Problem: Different operating systems use different line break characters:
+The problem: Different operating systems use different characters for line breaks:

 • Windows: CRLF (Carriage Return + Line Feed: \r\n)